gilligan-ees-3310-2018/lab_01_documentation/Reproducible_research.md

 *Reproducible research* seeks to make scientific research completely reproducible by documenting every decision a researcher made in the course of collecting and analyzing data.
 At the simplest level, this would mean that when a scientist submits a paper to a research journal, she would include all the data and a clear description of the analysis.

-However, a written description of the analysis process might inadvertantly omit crucial steps, or the researcher might describe what she thought she did, but might have made errors in her actual analysis.
+However, a written description of the analysis process might inadvertently omit crucial steps, or the researcher might describe what she thought she did, but might have made errors in her actual analysis.

 In the example of Reinhart and Rogoff's paper on debt and economic growth, the two economists described what they thought they had done, but they were unaware that their spreadsheet contained errors.
 For three years after they published the paper, the errors remained buried in their spreadsheets but other economists only knew the written descriptions of the analysis that appeared in their paper and could not examine the spreadsheet for themselves.

 Thus, reproducible research calls for researchers to share not only their data, but also any spreadsheets, computer programs, or scripts they used to perform the analysis.
-This will allow other researchers to catch errors where the actual analysis procedure does not match the desccription in the published report, just as Thomas Herndon was able to do when he obtained Reinhart and Rogoff's spreadsheets.
+This will allow other researchers to catch errors where the actual analysis procedure does not match the description in the published report, just as Thomas Herndon was able to do when he obtained Reinhart and Rogoff's spreadsheets.

 Scripts versus Spreadsheets
 ---------------------------